egemenimre/satkit/docs/usagedocs/events/eventfinders.md

 ### Ground Illumination Intervals

 Ground illumination intervals are similar to the Satellite-to-Ground Line-of-Sight intervals, except the "satellite", or the flying object that has a trajectory is actually the Sun.
-The {py:meth}`~satkit.eventfinders.eventfinders.gnd_illum_finder` method provides an easy interface to find the ground illumination times.
+The {py:meth}`~satkit.events.eventfinders.gnd_illum_finder` method provides an easy interface to find the ground illumination times.
 This method uses the Orekit {{gnd_at_night_detector}} event detector.

 The method receives the following inputs:
 - a ground location (a Geodetic Point or a Topocentric Frame), as well as a planet where this Geodetic Point is located (not needed if a Topocentric Frame is provided, see above for the [default Earth](#eventfinders/default_earth) definition)